Stone Duality for Relations: Preliminaries on Ordered Category Theory

 \section{Preliminaries on Ordered Category Theory}

 We review some known material on order-enriched categories.
-Most important for us is that ordered relations, also known as monotone relations or weakening closed relations or weakening relations, can be both tabulated via spans and co-tabulated via cospans.
+Most important for us is that weakening relations can be both tabulated via spans and co-tabulated via cospans.
 This observation is pivotal for our duality of relations.